sonic-net/SONiC/doc/syslog/python-logger-enhancement.md

 `swsscommon.Logger` depends on a thread to listen to CONFIG DB LOGGER table change.
 It refreshes log level for each logger instances once the thread detects a DB entry change.
 A thread is considered heavy in a python script, especially that there are many short and simple python scripts which also use logger.
 To keep python logger light weight, it uses a different design than `swsscommon.Logger`:

-- A class level logger registry shall be added to `SysLogger`class
+- `SysLogger` class shall be changed to a singleton.
+- `SysLogger` instance shall load log level configuration from DB during initialization stage if DB configuration is available.
-- Each logger instance shall register itself to logger register if enables runtime configuration
+- `SysLogger` instance shall save log level configuration to DB during initialization stage if DB configuration is not available.
-- Logger configuration shall be refreshed by CLI which send a SIGHUP signal to the daemon
+- Logger configuration shall be refreshed by CLI which send a SIGHUP signal to the daemon.

 ![python-logger-enhancement](/doc/syslog/images/python_logger_enhancement.svg)